Classes

 Holiday Camps

 One week day camps (9:00 – 12:00) where students work with our practitioners to develop creativity and practice collaboration.
-Children cooperate in small groups to create short, original drama pieces to share with each other.
+Children cooperate in small groups to create short, original drama pieces to share with each other and their families.

 Resources